snowyu/node-leveldown-sync/README.md

 run bench/bench.js to see a simple performance compare:

-the original leveldown bench result:
+the original Leveldown bench result:

 ```bash